-I am particularly interested in visually articulating the modern complex of feeling disconnected or isolated whilst in the company of others.
+I am particularly interested in the modern complex of feeling disconnected or isolated whilst in the company of others.
 Today's digital environment creates a 'need’ to feel connected and constantly on the move, yet with this comes an overriding sense of disconnection from, distrust and self-doubt in our environment.
 To do this, basic principles of animation are applied to traditional 'still' art forms such as anthropomorphic form, naivety and self deprecating humour.
-This not only emphasizes the subject matters humanistic qualities but also its value as an 'object'; place in history - a past, present and a future.
+This not only emphasises the subject matters humanistic qualities but also its value as an 'object'; place in history - a past, present and a future.

 The narratives of this suspended state, trap subjects within familiar spaces, just out of reach and provide momentary escapism into an alternative reality.
 There is a focus on themes such as anxiety, uneasiness, unsettled sense of place and location, hyperactivity even."